-- Workbooks/Study Guides uploaded after a due date will be accepted for reduced credit (two-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances.
-The Workbooks/Study Guides for weeks 1, 8, and 15 will not be accepted late. - Postings and responses added after a due date will be accepted for reduced credit (one-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances. - Review Quizzes: Each quiz completed after 11:59 PM on a due date will automatically be marked "late".
+Workbooks/Study Guides uploaded after a due date will be accepted for reduced credit (two-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances.
+The Workbooks/Study Guides for weeks 1, 8, and 15 will not be accepted late.

+- Postings and responses added after a due date will be accepted for reduced credit (one-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances. - Review Quizzes: Each quiz completed after 11:59 PM on a due date will automatically be marked "late".
 Late quizzes will be re-graded with a 10% (up to three-points) deduction.
 Each quiz will automatically close at 11:59 PM one week after the due date.
-The quizzes for Modules 1 & 15 will not be accepted late. - Paper: Step one: Late submissions of the paper topic title and list of references will be accepted, but any paper topic and list of references not uploaded to Canvas by 11:59 PM on the due date will be marked down ten percent (up to one-point), up to one week after the due date.
-Late paper topics and list of references must be uploaded no later than Sunday, 4/13/25 (Module 11).
-No paper topics accepted after this date. - Paper: Step two: Late submissions of the complete paper will be accepted, but any paper not uploaded to Canvas by 11:59 PM on the due date will be marked down ten percent (up to eightpoints), up to one week after the due date.
-Late papers must be uploaded no later than Sunday, 5/4/25 (Module 14).
-No papers accepted after this date. - Email reflections sent after a due date will be accepted for reduced credit (one-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances.

-• The Midterm (Module 8) and Final Exams will not be accepted late.
+The quizzes for Modules 1 & 15 will not be accepted late. - Paper: Papers uploaded to Canvas after 11:59 PM on the due date are late.
+Late papers must be uploaded no later than Sunday, 12/7/25 (Module 14) with a ten percent late deduction (up to five points).
+No papers accepted after this date. - Email reflections sent after a due date will be accepted for reduced credit (one-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances. - The Midterm (Module 8) and Final Exams will not be accepted late.
 No make-up exams will be given except for reason of illness or other verified emergencies if you notify me within 24 hours of the due date.